DHTMLX/docs-suite/docs/colorpicker/customization.md

 </style>
 ~~~

-- specify the name of the created CSS class (or names of classes separated by spaces) as the value of the [css](colorpicker/api/colorpicker_css_config.md) property in the Colorpicker configuration:
+- Specify the class name (or several names separated by spaces) as the value of the [](colorpicker/api/colorpicker_css_config.md) property:

 ~~~js
 const colorpicker = new dhx.Colorpicker("colorpicker_container", {